sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 **Limitations**

-- Impacts performance, because it triggers OCR for the entire document.
+- Can impact performance, because it triggers OCR for the entire document.
 - Suited to simple tables where the first row in each column is a header that describes the contents of the column.
 - Doesn't support tables that span pages.